How to get rid of PMI: Removing private mortgage insurance

 2. Request PMI cancellation

-You can also request PMI removal when your mortgage reaches 80% loan-to-value ratio, instead of waiting for PMI to fall off at 78%.
+You can also request PMI removal when your mortgage reaches an 80% loan-to-value ratio instead of waiting for PMI to fall off at 78%.
 If you’re eligible, your lender must terminate.
 However, unlike automatic cancellation, you’ll generally need to submit a request in writing.
 But the process may vary from one lender to another.

 Again, review your PMI disclosures to determine when you qualify for cancellation.
 You can even prepay your loan’s principal to speed up your cancellation date.
 Some homeowners make an extra mortgage payment each year to reach 80% LTV faster.
 But even $50 extra each month can help cancel PMI sooner.